 Your vehicle is registered and its registration is valid.

-Your vehicle or other property sustained more than $500 in damage (the minimum deductible is $500 and the maximum amount of compensation is $10,000).
+Your vehicle or other property sustained more than $500 in damage (minus a 10% deductible of the vehicle’s value with a $500 minimum; the maximum amount of compensation is $10,000).

 Please note that the SAAQ may request to have the damage assessed by an accredited appraiser at any point before rendering a decision on the eligibility of a claim for property damage to a vehicle or other property in the event of a hit-and-run.